LogoLogo

 Create a Kinesis stream for your Account

-You will need to ensure that your terminal has valid AWS credentials before executing both this script and the script you will use later in this quick start.
+You will need to ensure that your terminal has before executing both this script and the script you will use later in this quick start.

 Use the name kore-events for the Kinesis stream.
 You can use any name, but if you use a different one than kore-events, you will need to change the permission instructions later on with your custom name.